Timing belt (camshaft)

-In a piston engine, either a timing belt (also called a cambelt) or timing chain or set of timing gears is a perishable component used to synchronize the rotation of the crankshaft and the camshaft.
+In a piston engine, a timing belt (also called a cambelt) is a toothed belt that drives the camshaft and synchronizes its rotation with the crankshaft propelling it.
 This synchronisation ensures that the engine's valves open and close at the correct times in relation to the position of the pistons.
+A timing belt is a semidurable component: in many cases it lasts for the service life of the engine, and in other cases it must be replaced during the engine's service life, anywhere from once to several times, depending on how the vehicle is used and how long the vehicle is in service.

+Many modern engines have timing belts; others instead have either a timing chain (which is a roller chain with the same purpose) or a set of timing gears that mesh with one another.

 Design

 In most piston engines, the camshaft(s) are mechanically connected to the crankshaft.
 The crankshaft drives the camshaft (via a timing belt, timing chain or gears), which in turn actuates the intake and exhaust valves.
 These valves allow the engine to inhale air (or an air/fuel mixture) and exhale the exhaust gasses.

 The most common devices to transfer the drive are toothed rubber belts, metal timing chains or a set of gears.
 The teeth of the belt/chain/gears mesh with both the crankshaft and camshaft(s), thereby synchronising their motion.

 In many older overhead valve engines, the camshaft is located in the block near the crankshaft, therefore a simple gear system is often used to drive the camshaft.
 Overhead camshaft engines mostly use timing belts or timing chains, since these are better suited to transferring drive over larger distances.
 Timing belts were common on mass-production cars until the 1970s and 1980s, however since the 1990s timing chains have become more common due to the replacement intervals required when using timing belts.